 CNG System Simulation

 The design of CNG-powered cars with direct injection requires a time-efficient system simulation.
 Modern CFD software packages offer the possibility of a very accurate representation of transient processes in such systems, but require very long computing times, which exceed the development time of such systems.
-The aim of the project is the development of an application-specific component library in one- or two-dimensional computing domain, which offers high accuracy at short computing times.
+The aim of the project was the development of an application-specific component library in one- or two-dimensional computing domain, which offers high accuracy at short computing times.

 Fast system design